asleepyskye/archive-hrt.cat/other/recipe_caluclator.md

 Most of the raw data that was turned into this calculator can be found [here](/topics/recipes).

 {: .warning }
 This calculator is in beta.
 It uses the methodology we use to calculate our brew ratios.
 There may be better ways to do these calculations.
 Double-check the work this calculator does.
 Proceed with caution.
-Please report any information about how to improve the calculator to our github or to our email.
+Please report any information about how to improve the calculator to our git.gay page or to our email.

 <select name="recipe" id="recipe-select">
     <option value="none">--Choose a recipe--</option>